Aliases for RFX6 Gene

 GeneCards Summary for RFX6 Gene

 RFX6 (Regulatory Factor X6) is a Protein Coding gene.
-Diseases associated with RFX6 include Mitchell-Riley Syndrome and Pancreatic Hypoplasia, Intestinal Atresia, And Gallbladder Aplasia Or Hypoplasia, With Or Without Tracheoesophageal Fistula.
+Diseases associated with RFX6 include Mitchell-Riley Syndrome and Diabetes Mellitus.
 Among its related pathways are Regulation of beta-cell development and Developmental Biology.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription regulatory region DNA binding.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription regulatory region DNA binding.
 An important paralog of this gene is RFX4.

 Transcription factor required to direct islet cell differentiation during endocrine pancreas development.
 Specifically required for the differentiation of 4 of the 5 islet cell types and for the production of insulin (PubMed:20148032, PubMed:25497100).
 Not required for pancreatic PP (polypeptide-producing) cells differentiation.
 Acts downstream of NEUROG3 and regulates the transcription factors involved in beta-cell maturation and function, thereby restricting the expression of the beta-cell differentiation and specification genes, and thus the beta-cell fate choice.
 Activates transcription by forming a heterodimer with RFX3 and binding to the X-box in the promoter of target genes (PubMed:20148032).
 Involved in glucose-stimulated insulin secretion by promoting insulin and L-type calcium channel gene transcription (PubMed:25497100).